Internal Archeology: Hierarchical Interoceptive Unmasking in Taijiquan

 In the body, this manifests as compensatory bracing across multiple regions.
 Taiji practice progressively quiets and unwinds superficial layers of this bracing across the whole system, allowing deeper levels of the same patterns to become perceptible.

-2. The Peeling Process: Reverse Chronology
+2. The Peeling Process: A Hierarchy of Accessibility

 At the deepest level are early-established protective strategies; patterns formed around early life emotional bracing, developmental asymmetries, or childhood injuries.
 They form the foundation of what is experienced as Biomechanical Debt.